Arab Democracy Foundation

-The Arab Democracy Foundation (ADF) is an independent international Arab civil society organization advocating democracy as a culture, a way of life, and the best system for good governance.
-ADF was established on May 27, 2007, at the initiative of Arab democracy advocates, and with support from the State of Qatar which accepted to host ADF's headquarters.
-H.H.
-Moza bint Nasser announced the inception of ADF and currently chairs its board of trustees.
+The Arab Democracy Foundation (ADF) (sometimes: Arab Foundation for Democracy) is an Arab nonprofit organization established and chaired by Moza bint Nasser, wife of then-Emir of Qatar Hamad bin Khalifa Al Thani and mother of current Emir Tamim bin Hamad, in May 2007.
+It was founded with a $10 million fund courtesy of the Qatari state following the second "Forum on Democracy and Political Reform in the Arab World", organized by the National Human Rights Committee and sponsored by the Emir.
+Its stated mission is "advocating for democracy as a culture, a way of life, and the best system for good governance".
+Qatar itself remains an authoritarian monarchy under the rule of the Al Thani royal family.

+Founding

+The second "Forum on Democracy and Political Reform in the Arab World" was held in Doha from 27 to 29 May 2007, sponsored by then-Emir Hamad bin Khalifa Al Thani and inaugurated by his son, then-heir apparent and current Emir as of 2025, Tamim bin Hamad Al Thani.
+On the third day of the conference, in a session attended by many senior government officials, Sheikha Moza bint Nasser Al-Missned, wife of Hamad and mother of Tamim, announced the establishment of the ADF, and by July of the same year she was signed as founder and first member of the board on an Amiri Decree approving the establishment of the foundation.

 Mission and resources

 ADF aims at promoting democracy in the Arab region.
 It provides material and moral support to organizations and activists in this field, by using all possible peaceful means, and by channeling all human and financial resources available at the local, regional and international levels.
 ADF also seeks to disseminate the culture of human rights and to increase the citizens’ awareness of, and commitment to, their legitimate rights.
 ADF uses all ways and means that fall in line with its objectives.
 It does not side with, or acts against, any Arab regime.

 ADF resources come from the contributions of its founders, as well as from donations, grants, endowments, subscriptions, earnings, and other forms of financial support approved the board of trustees.